How is Outlook Therapeutics Inc.'s (NASDAQ: OTLK) stock expected to perform amid current market woes? - The Dwinnex

 Ratios:

-Our goal is to gain a better understanding of OTLK by taking a closer look at its different ratios.
+We take a closer look at OTLK’s different ratios to gain a better understanding of the stock.
 For the most recent quarter (mrq), Quick Ratio is recorded 2.00 and its Current Ratio is at 2.00.
 In the meantime, Its Debt-to-Equity ratio is 0.52 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades